Critical Review Teaching for MRCPsych Paper B

 For general enquiries please contact us on cambridgepsychcriticalreview@gmail.com

-• This course runs two or three times per year, 2-6 weeks before the February, May, and October exams.
+This course runs twice a year; 2-6 weeks before the February and October exams.
 Please check the website for regular updates.